-This is a post I wrote a while ago, about the day my 5 year old ran out of the house in nothing but socks.
+I wrote a desperate plea on social media a while ago, about the day my 5 year old ran out of the house in nothing but socks.

-I thought I would be exposing myself as the world’s worst mom but instead, got so many virtual high fives and even a comment that this was the most relatable post on the internet, ever.
+I thought I would be exposing myself as the world’s worst mom but instead, got so many virtual high fives!
+One mom even let me know that this was the most relatable post on the internet, ever.
+Then I realised that I’m not alone in this… I’m fighting a battle with millions of mommies all over the world!

 My almost five year old ran out of the house at 7h20 this morning in nothing but his socks.

 I had lovingly made their Jungle Oats with honey and sprinkles.
 I had asked them very nicely, while I still had my sense of humour, to stop rolling around on the floor with the dog and eat their breakfast.
-By 7h07, one of them had at least eaten his food and had consumed his rooibos tea.
+By 7h07, one of them had at least eaten his food and had consumed his rooibos tea in three giant gulps.

 The other one was still bouncing around like a loon.

-I entered a few more requests for the application of clothing to little bodies, which I had laid out in order of aforementioned application, and added that the deadline was now 10 minutes and not 15, or 20, or 25 anymore.
+I calmly yet urgently entered a few more requests for the application of clothing to little bodies, which I had laid out in order of aforementioned application, and added that the deadline was now 10 minutes and not 15, or 20, or 25 anymore.

 I proceeded to attend to my own preparations for my meeting (with several interruptions) and at the deadline, announced that I was leaving.
 At this point, said almost-five-year-old was still in Gruffalo onesies.